chamarapaul/scribble-scrabble/README.md

 ## Coming Soon
 - Gallery to save your masterpieces
-- Speed scribble scrabble mode with timer
+- Speed mode with timer
 - Collaborative drawing features
+- Competitive drawing judged by AI

 ## Built With
 Next.js, React, TypeScript, and lots of ❤️

 ## License
-The source code for It's Scribble Scrabble Time! is licensed under the MIT License.
+The source code for It's Scribble Scrabble Time is licensed under the MIT License.
 See the LICENSE file for details.
-All drawings created using It's Scribble Scrabble Time! belong to their respective creators.
+All drawings created using It's Scribble Scrabble Time belong to their respective creators.
 Users retain full ownership of their creations.

 ---